abhushanaj/moiteil-store/PRODUCT_SCHEMA.md

 Constraints:  Required, Unique, Title
 ```

-4. Product Starting Price
+**4. Product Starting Price**

 ```
 Name: StartingPrice
 Type: Float
 Constraints:  Required
-Extra: This field can be avoided and can the value can be automatically calculated on clinet/server side from the list of variations (simly take the minimum value)
+Extra: This field can be avoided and  the value can be automatically calculated on client/server side from the list of variations (simply take the minimum value) from all prices.
 ```

-5. Product Description
+**5. Product Description**

 ```
 Name: Description